 WordPress is the most popular free and open-source content management system online.
-Because it’s an open source content management system, people with intermediate internet skills can learn how to become creators and builders of WordPress websites.
+Because it’s an open source content management system, people with intermediate internet skills can learn how to build WordPress websites.
 In doing so, they have taken their first steps toward becoming WordPress developers.

 Table of Contents